KudryashevLab/TomoBEAR/wiki/Installation-and-Setup.md

 #### Anaconda

-TomoBEAR can use various python based techniques to extend its functionality like using a neural net-based picker or a neural net-based denoising algorithm.
+TomoBEAR can use various python based techniques to extend its functionality like using a neural net-based picker, denoising or missing wedge reconstruction algorithm.
 For that, it assumes you have Anaconda or Miniconda installed.
 For that either use your OS-included package manager or install it from the [Anaconda](https://www.anaconda.com/products/individual) web page.
 You can also take the miniconda installation to save on space and inodes.

+#### IsoNet

+IsoNet is a DL framework based on convolutional neural nets (CNNs) and the U-net architecture which can learn both to denoise and reconstruct missing wedge on cryo-elecrtron microscopy images.
+With TomoBEAR it is possible to perform those operations on tomograms using IsoNet.
+For that please clone the [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) and follow the instructions on their page to setup Python environment.

 #### CryoCARE

-CryoCARE is a neural net-based denoising framework based on convolutional neural nets and the u-net architecture which can learn to denoise cryo images.
-With TomoBEAR it is possible to denoise tomograms with the help of CryoCARE.
-To be able to do so it needs to be installed.
-For that please clone the [CryoCARE](https://github.com/juglab/cryoCARE_pip) implementation from [juglab](https://github.com/juglab) and follow the instructions on their page.
+CryoCARE is a DL framework based on convolutional neural nets (CNNs) and the U-net architecture which can learn to denoise cryo-electron microscopy images.
+With TomoBEAR it is possible to denoise tomograms using CryoCARE.
+For that please clone the [CryoCARE](https://github.com/juglab/cryoCARE_pip) implementation from [juglab](https://github.com/juglab) and follow the instructions on their page to setup Python environment.

 #### Software Installation